 the storied life of a.j. fikry by gabrielle zevin

-As the book opens, Amelia Loman is on her way to the tiny island where AJ runs an independent bookstore.
+As the book opens, Amelia Loman is on her way to the tiny Alice Island where A.J. runs an independent bookstore.
 She’s the new sales rep for a publisher, and she’s taking her first of many twice-yearly trips to show him what books are coming out and convince him to order them for his bookstore.

 But it’s hard to hold it against him very long.
 You quickly discover that his beloved wife has passed away in a car accident (and to make matters worse, she was pregnant, after a string of miscarriages).
 Since her death he’s spiraled down into drinking himself to sleep every night, growing increasingly withdrawn from the world outside his bookstore.

 One evening, in the midst of drinking himself into a stupor, he takes out a very rare Edgar Allen Poe volume he found at an estate sale.
 It’s worth a ton and he considers it his retirement plan.
-After all, bookstores aren’t necessarily terribly profitable ventures.
+After all, bookstores aren’t necessarily terribly profitable ventures and his is experiencing the worst sales in the bookstores history.
 He takes it out of the safe and then goes to bed a while later.

 To his horror, he wakes up the next morning to find it gone.

-And as if things are complicated enough, soon he discovers that someone has left a baby in his bookstore, with a note asking him to raise her since he’s obviously a reader and the mother wants her to grow up with an educated parent.
+And as if things are complicated enough, soon he discovers that someone has left a mysterious package, a baby in his bookstore, with a note asking him to raise her since he’s obviously a reader and the mother wants her to grow up with an educated parent.